frederic-perez/AmE-dictionary/dictionary.md

 __wigglers__
 __wild card__ _n_ _The wild card was an expected weekend warmup with rain._
 __wilderness__
-__wildling__ _n Informal_ The activity by a gang of youths of going on a protracted and violent rampage in a public place, attacking or mugging people at random. _John is about to kill wildling leader Rayder._
+__wildling__ _n informal_ The activity by a gang of youths of going on a protracted and violent rampage in a public place, attacking or mugging people at random. _John is about to kill wildling leader Rayder._
 __wildness__
 __wilful__
 __will__ _v_